 Working with LGBTQ Youth

-- New!
-Four local and state program directors share their successes and challenges with implementing initiatives to better the lives of LGBT youth in care.
+- Four local and state program directors share their successes and challenges with implementing initiatives to better the lives of LGBT youth in care.

-- New!
-Always My Son: This short documentary video shows the journey from struggle to support of diverse families with LGBT children.
+- Always My Son: This short documentary video shows the journey from struggle to support of diverse families with LGBT children.
 Created by the Family Acceptance Project at San Francisco State University.

-- New!
-LGBTQ Resources and Bibliography: Compiled by National CASA’s Training Department.
+- LGBTQ Resources and Bibliography: Compiled by National CASA’s Training Department.
 Includes listing of family and school resources and resources for LGBT youth.

-- New!
-Listen to a National CASA podcast on increasing LGBT cultural competency.
+- Listen to a National CASA podcast on increasing LGBT cultural competency.
 The Human Rights Campaign Foundation initiative All Children – All Families helps child welfare organizations improve their recruitment and retention of volunteers and resource families in the LGBT community and works to enhance the LGBT cultural competency within the child welfare system.

 - Foster Care's Invisible Youth: The video offers compelling firsthand accounts of the foster care experiences of seven LGBTQ youth.
 Their struggles range from a lack of acceptance and peer approval to a sense of being lost in a series of unstable and unsupportive placements.